 A floor plan drawing that is understandable at first sight and can be read by non-professionals achieves the desired effect.
 The description of the floors should not be missing, nor should the current use of space.
 Dimensioning should be done with correct details of wall lengths and widths, as well as an indication of the area in square meters.
 Windows and doors must be specifically marked and visibly hatched.
 The identification of load-bearing walls should not be missing from the floor plan for the single-family house.
 Especially in older properties with numerous small rooms, this information plays an important role.
 If the future owner wants to remodel and create an open living concept by removing walls, the knowledge of the load-bearing and non-load-bearing walls is essential even before the purchase.
 The bottom line is that a good floor plan for a single-family home is professionally drawn and includes all relevant details.

 You want to sell an older property and know that the house cut is no longer up to date?
 Even then you will need the floor plan, which shows the single-family house with its room layout and areas.
 Even families who are looking to buy an inexpensive build-out home need the floor plan for the single-family home for two reasons.
 Even a small financing will not be approved without a professional floor plan drawing.
-The second point is based on the upcoming extension and reconstruction, the possibilities of which are based on the floor plan for the single-family house.
-Since for many old properties there is no drawing, this document should be made later.
+The second point is based on the upcoming extension and reconstruction, the possibilities of which are based on the

 How quickly and at what price you sell your house depends not the least on the available floor plan for the family house.
 For properties that have already been remodeled and the room layout no longer matches the original floor plan, it will be necessary to redraw it.
 Do not expect that every potential buyer has a high visual imagination and can figure out the floor plan based on your written information in the exposé.
 If you provide the important document, you will sell your single-family home faster and be able to get a better price.